garg9778/Classification-Breast-Cancer-WDBC-Data-Analysis/README.md

 In the first notebook, we have basic implementations of 4 classification algorithms: a Majority classification (Benchmark), KNN, Decision Tree and Logistic Regression.

-In the second notebook, we have also implemented hyperparameter tuning for these algrithms using Bayesian Search.
+In the second notebook, we have also implemented hyperparameter tuning for these algrithms(, and SVM) using Bayesian Search.